 Collaborate with Expert Faculty

-Great Plains IDEA’s ECFP faculty come from five different home universities, providing a range of perspectives and experiences.
+Great Plains IDEA’s ECFP faculty come from six different home universities, providing a range of perspectives and experiences.
 They are dedicated to your success and collaborate together to bring you a unique, dynamic curriculum.
 Faculty are experts in online instruction and premier researchers in early childhood and family policy.
 Many serve as consultants or elected leaders for national and state organizations informing and designing policy.
 Get to know more about the ECFP faculty members at the bottom of this webpage.

 All Great Plains IDEA member universities are accredited by regional agencies, aligning with requirements set by the U.S. Department of Education.
 This ensures that students pursuing their degrees through Great Plains IDEA are met with a high standard of academic excellence.